Guillermo Meza (artist)

-Guillermo Meza (September 11, 1917 – October 2, 1997) was a Mexican painter known for his oils depicting fantastic background and often distorted human figures, generally with denunciations of society.
+Guillermo Meza Álvarez (September 11, 1917 – October 2, 1997) was a Mexican painter, known for his oils depicting fantastic background and often distorted human figures, generally with denunciations of society.
 He was born to a Tlaxcalteca indigenous father of modest means, but his parents had interest in the arts, history and literature.
 Meza showed interest in art and music in his youth, studying painting with Santos Balmori.
 Later, he approached Diego Rivera to look for an apprenticeship, but instead, the painter recommended him to the prestigious Galería de Arte Mexicana, which helped him develop as an artist as well as promoted his work for twenty years.
 Meza won various awards for his work during his career and was also granted membership in the Salón de la Plástica Mexicana.

 Life

 Meza was the son of Militón Meza García, a Tlaxcalteca indigenous person and Soledad Alvarez Molina. growing up in the Colonia Peralvillo neighborhood of Mexico City.

 His father was a tailor and despite their modest means, both he and his wife were interested in culture, buying books and magazines on topics such as painting, music, history and literature.
 Meza showed interest in drawing and music from an early age, starting with drawing when he was eight.
 From age twelve to nineteen he studied music on several instruments at the Escuela Popular de Música José Austri.

 His formal schooling went only through the ninth grade because of family finances, then working with his father.
 However, he also did some work illustrating magazines and in his free time, copied classical figures such as Venus de Milo and Nike of Samothrace, which helped him master depicting the human body and the emotions it can express.

 In 1933, he entered the Escuela Noctora de Arte para Trabajadores Num 1, studying engraving with Francisco Díaz de León and drawing with Santos Balmori.